escotoj/Search-Engine-MERN/README.md

 LoginForm.js: `Replace the loginUser() functionality imported from the API file with the LOGIN_USER mutation functionality.`

 Server - (back end)
-- resolvers functions for add user and save and remove book
+- resolvers functions for add user and save and remove book (TEST)